 The Science of Hope and Optimism

 Optimism has received more attention in scientific studies than has hope, and therefore a wider range of measures and characterizations have been proposed, validated, and applied for optimism than for hope.
-As a result of this imbalance, different evaluative procedures will be used for proposals addressing optimism as opposed to those addressing hope.
-For proposals addressing optimism, preference will be given to those that clarify and utilize one of the many existing optimism constructs or measures to make progress in the areas outlined in the Research Questions.
-With respect to hope, preference will be given to those that utilize characterizations and measures that go beyond the extant psychological literature to address some of the Research Questions.
+As a result of this imbalance, different evaluative procedures were used for proposals addressing optimism as opposed to those addressing hope.
+For proposals addressing optimism, preference was given to those that clarify and utilize one of the many existing optimism constructs or measures to make progress in the areas outlined in the Research Questions.
+With respect to hope, preference was given to those that utilize characterizations and measures that go beyond the extant psychological literature to address some of the Research Questions.

 For most of the 20th century, psychology emphasized negative aspects of human experience - disorders - and their treatment.
 Researchers and clinicians seemed to assume that positive inaccuracies, such as overly optimistic assessments of one's chances, were undesirable.
 A neutral and “realistic" perspective was a hallmark of mental health.

 Interest in optimism increased in the 1980s when various theories and/or measures were developed by Charles Carver, Michael Scheier, Martin Seligman, Shelley Taylor, Neil Weinstein, and others.
 There is now a growing literature on the correlations between optimism and well-being, which, according to some, challenges the assumption that realistic predictions and self-assessments are most strongly correlated with health and well-being.